Have Legal Questions? Check out these quick FAQ’s, courtesy of Heath Law.

 My business had to close due to COVID-19, do I still have to pay my rent?

-Yes; the landlord can demand the rent and you remain legally obligated to pay.
+Yes and No; the government has introduced certain rules in this area which are subject to change without notice so please check with us before making any major decisions.
 It is recommended that you speak to your landlord, explain the circumstances and try to make alternate arrangements.

 What are Canada’s current travel restrictions?

-- Canada has an official global travel advisory in effect: Avoid non-essential travel outside Canada until further notice.
-And avoid all travel on cruise ships.
+- Canada has a global travel advisory in effect.
+Avoid non-essential travel outside Canada until further notice and avoid travel on cruise ships.

 - Canadians returning to Canada from another country must self-isolate or quarantine for 14 days, depending on if they have symptoms.